nyxn-ai/skills/README.md

 This skill empowers an agent to manage Markdown articles by leveraging Large Language Models (LLM) for advanced semantic understanding, categorization, summarization, and even code generation.
 It transforms a collection of static documents into a dynamic, LLM-powered knowledge and creation assistant.

-# Spec Manager Skill (API Specification Management)

-This skill provides a comprehensive toolkit for AI Agents to interact with API specifications, fostering spec-driven development practices.
-It enables the agent to fetch, parse, validate, compare, and generate various artifacts from API specifications, as well as manage change proposals, implementation plans, and task breakdowns.
-It integrates concepts from OpenSpec and Spec Kit to offer a robust workflow for managing API specifications throughout their lifecycle.

-This skill empowers an agent to manage Markdown articles by leveraging Large Language Models (LLM) for advanced semantic understanding, categorization, summarization, and even code generation.
-It transforms a collection of static documents into a dynamic, LLM-powered knowledge and creation assistant.

 ## Agent Environment Setup

 To enable this skill, ensure the following Python packages are installed in the agent's execution environment: